 Public Power Week: Get everything you need to celebrate this annual event in the first full week of October every year – logos, videos, social media content, proclamations, press releases, coloring sheets, and more.

-Keep Up with the Latest
+Keep Up With the Latest

-Public Power Daily: Scan our daily news for quick updates on what’s happening in Washington DC and other public power communities like yours across the country.
+Public Power Current: Scan our daily news for quick updates on what’s happening in Washington DC and other public power communities like yours across the country.
 Subscribe to get the e-newsletter in your inbox every morning.

 Public Power Magazine: Browse our bimonthly magazine (in print and online) for deep dives into current industry issues, case studies, and wisdom from public power leaders and experts.
 Subscribe to get a print copy or a table of contents alert via email.